a-givertzman/interview/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A simple application written in Dart for discussion at an interview.
+Please try to find as many mistakes and shortcomings as possible.
+Try to improve this code to make it more stable, simplier, reliable and high-maintainability.